-- On 25 July 2021, ("the Data Subject") lodged a complaint pursuant to Article 77 GDPR with the Data Protection Commission ("the DPC") concerning ("the Respondent"). - 2.
-The DPC was deemed to be the competent authority for the purpose of Article 56(1) GDPR.
+1. On 9 December 2020, ("the Data Subject ") lodged a complaint pursuant to Article 77 GDPR with the Agencia Española de Protección de Datos ("AEPD") the Data Protection Authority for Spain ("the Recipient SA ") concerning ("the Respondent ").

+2. In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR, the Recipient SA transferred the complaint to the DPC on 4 February 2021.